 NIEA are uploading current and historic documentation for their Part A and B installations to an online register.

 If documentation you are searching for is not available please contact them E. firstname.lastname@example.org and they will advise if the information is available and where in the upload process the information is.

 Please contact Antrim and Newtownabbey Borough Council in the first instance.
 Applicants will be notified by the Council within 10 working days about the validity of the application.
 You may appeal against a decision to the Planning Appeals Commission.

 We would advise that in the event of a complaint, the first contact is made with the trader by you - preferably in the form of a Letter (with proof of delivery).

 Outside the UK: UK European Consumer Centre

 As part of our efforts to continuously improve the way we deliver services, we value feedback from the public on how well we are doing and what can be done better.
-If you have any comments, complaints or compliments on any aspect of Council business, please complete the online Contact Us form.
+If you have any comments, complaints or compliments on any aspect of Council business, we would be happy to hear your feedback.